Kevin Kunnert

 Kevin Robert Kunnert (born November 11, 1951) is an American former basketball player in the National Basketball Association (NBA).
 A 7'0" and 230 lb center–power forward, was drafted out of the University of Iowa by the Chicago Bulls in the first round (12th pick overall) of the 1973 NBA draft.
 He also helped the Houston Rockets to a Central Division title during the 1976–77 season.

 Early life

 Kunnert was born in Dubuque, Iowa, as one of 10 children and graduated from Dubuque Wahlert High School in 1969.
-Kunnert lead Wahlert to a third-place finish in the Iowa High School State Basketball Tournament as a senior.
+Kunnert led Wahlert to a third-place finish in the Iowa High School State Basketball Tournament as a senior.

 College

 Kunnert attended the University of Iowa, where he scored 1,145 career points, and was the Hawkeyes' all-time leading rebounder at the time of his graduation.
 Kunnert led the Big Ten in rebounding and field goal percentage his senior year, averaging 19.2 points and 13.9 rebounds on 54.5% shooting.
 He averaged 18.2 points and 14.7 rebounds as a junior in 1971–1972.
 For his career he averaged 15.9 points and 12.7 rebounds for the Hawkeyes under Coach Dick Schultz, after being recruited to Iowa by Ralph Miller.